 Markets are clearing.

-“There Is No Excuse” keeps popping up in my inbox or in discussion sites, and I keep saying the same thing.
-The usual response to decry administrators (which is fine with me, although I’m not sure they’re the fundamental driver of cost) and to promote unions.
-On unions in universities I don’t have incredibly strong opinions; there may be some benefits to the people who get into the union on the ground floor, but raising the pay of some adjuncts will result in shortages of any work for others.
+“There Is No Excuse” keeps popping up in my inbox or in discussion sites, and commenters typically decry administrators (which is fine with me, although I’m not sure they’re the fundamental driver of cost) and promote unions.
+On unions in universities I don’t have strong opinions; there may be some benefits to the people who get into the union on the ground floor, but raising the pay of some adjuncts will result in shortages of any work for others.

-Universities will also be somewhat less reluctant to hire anyone, because those people who are hired won’t leave.
+If unions become pervasive, universities will also be somewhat less reluctant to hire anyone, because those people who are hired won’t leave—which is already a problem with the tenure system.
 In the late ’80s and early ’90s, a series of court cases eliminated mandatory retirement policies.
-Those ruling, combined with lengthening life expectancies, meant that tenured faculty could stay on indefinitely—blocking the path forward for younger academics.
-Which led to… the explosion of adjuncts presently being decried in the media.
+Those rulings, combined with lengthening life expectancy, mean that tenured faculty could stay on indefinitely—blocking the path forward for younger academics.
+Which leads to the explosion of adjuncts presently being decried in the media.
 Unions (usually) prevent their members from being fired, and, if lay-offs do happen, they happen on a “first-in, first-out” basis.
-So the youngest and freshest workers will be gone first.
+So the youngest and freshest workers will be axed first.

 Still, I find the rhetoric of faculty who argue that the job of grad students is to be students hilarious; at the University of Arizona, grad students in English taught the same number of classes for the same number of hours as full-time faculty.
-Grad students, like medical residents, are workers, regardless of what else you call them.
+Grad students, like medical residents, are workers, regardless of what else they’re called.

 It’s also worth contemplating alternatives to academia, which has lots of barriers to entry, formal credentials, and unspoken rules.
 Marginal product of labor for academics is hard to measure. by contrast, technology employment works well in part because there are close to zero barriers to entry.
 Someone who wants to learn to code can type “Learn to code” in Google and start.
 Unions will make the existing barriers to academia higher, and will leave it less like the healthier parts of the economy.